matthewchivers/dodl/README.md

 # dodl

-`dodl` is an upcoming command-line tool designed to solve a familiar problem: you're in a meeting, a lecture, or someone mentions a new idea, and you suddenly need to take notes.
-You need a structured document, stored in the right place, **right now**.
+`dodl` is a command-line tool designed to streamline the creation of structured documents quickly and efficiently.
+Whether you're in a meeting, attending a lecture, or brainstorming new ideas, `dodl` helps you generate well-organized documents with the correct templates, stored in the appropriate folders, and pre-filled with key information—all in an instant.

-Our vision is to make this effortless: instantly generate a well-organized document, with the correct template, stored in the appropriate folder, with key information pre-filled.
-No manual setup—just a ready-to-use document, so you can focus on content, not formatting or navigating folder structures.

-## What dodl Will Do
+## Features

-- **Dynamic Templating**: Build documents using placeholders like `{{date}}`, `{{topic}}`, and more, creating structured notes in seconds.
+- **Dynamic Templating**: Build documents using placeholders like `{{ .Today }}`, `{{ .Topic }}`, and more, creating structured notes in seconds.
-- **Dynamic Directory Structuring**: Automatically organize documents into the right folders based on context, so everything is always where it belongs.
+- **Dynamic Directory Structuring**: Automatically organize documents into the right folders based on context, ensuring everything is always where it belongs.
-- **Flexible Date Input**: Need a document templated for a meeting in the future?
-Specify dates in regular formats (`DD-MM-YY`) or natural language expressions like "next Monday" or "three weeks from now."
+- **Flexible Date Input**: Need a document templated for a specific date?
+Specify dates in standard formats like `DD/MM/YYYY`. *Natural language date parsing (e.g., "next Monday", "three weeks from now") is coming soon!*
-- **Seamless Experience**: Focus on simplicity — no unnecessary prompts or input.
+- **Seamless Experience**: Focus on simplicity—no unnecessary prompts or inputs.
 You get exactly what you need, fast.
-- **Flexible Workflows**: Configure templates and file structures to suit personal and project-specific needs.
+- **Customizable Workflows**: Configure templates and file structures to suit personal and project-specific needs.

-## Examples
+## Getting Started

+### Installation

+1. Clone the repo
+1. Run "Make install"

+> Prerequisites: `golang` and `make`

 ### Set Up Your Workspace

-To get started, run `dodl init`, which creates a `.dodl` directory in your current location:
+Initialize your workspace by running `dodl init` in your desired directory.
+This command creates a `.dodl` directory, marking it as the root of your workspace:

 ```bash
 dodl init
 ```

-Want it somewhere else?
-Just specify the path:
+If you prefer to initialize a workspace in a different location, specify the path:

 ```bash
 dodl init /path/to/your/workspace